If you cannot find the answer here, please contact Pure Support

 - Can I get some help with reporting in Pure?

-- If you have editing access to research information in your department you can create reports on those activities.
-If you go to the "Report definitions" tab on the left-hand-side and select the "+" sign you will see that there is a link to a reporting training video in this screen in the centre.
+- If you have editing access to research information in your department you can create reports based on those records.
+If you go to the "Report definitions" tab on the left-hand-side and select the "+" sign you will see that there is a link to a reporting training video in this screen Watch video: How to get familiar with reporting.
 However please note that although we are not yet supporting reporting in Pure we plan to do so in the future.

 - What do I do about duplicates?
 Should I import them when they already exist?